How to Put a Car on Jack Stands

 Knowing how to use a car jack and jack stands allows you to do a lot of repairs and routine maintenance on your vehicle, like fixing a flat tire.

-With a car jack and jack stands, you can change your oil or your transmission fluid, rotate your tires, try and diagnose where a leak is coming from, or a number of other tasks that require access to the underneath of your vehicle.
+With a car jack and jack stands, you can change your oil or your transmission fluid, rotate your tires, remove tires, repair a leaking oil pan, or execute a number of other tasks that require access to the underside of your vehicle.

 Whatever your reason for using a car jack and jack stands, using them correctly is of the utmost importance.
 Cars weigh thousands of pounds, and having one fall on top of you when you’re under the engine can cause serious injury or death.

-Step 1: Check the jack and jack stands.
+Check the jack and jack stands.
 Make sure that your jack and jack stands are in working order.

-Step 3: Secure the wheels.
+Secure the wheels.
 Ideally, you should use wheel chocks on both the front and back of the rear wheels (assuming you’re jacking the front of the car up).

 However, if you don’t have wheel chocks, you can use large blocks of wood.
 You just want to add a level of security so your car doesn’t roll away.